rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 {% endhighlight %}

 The output of the above program would be `Outer x is 7`.
-This happens because an __inner class can access private members of its outer class__.
+This happens because an __inner class can access private members of its outer class even those which are declared as `static`__.
 The inner class is also a member of the outer class.
 So just as any member of the outer class (say, an instance method) can access any other member of the outer class, private or not, the inner class (also a member) can do the same.

 ### Instantiate the inner class